Emmotes/ic_spoilers/docs/skylla.md

     "id": 2479,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Whispers of Baba Yaga by $(not_buffed amount)% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at $max_stacks."
+        "desc": "Increases the effect of Whispers of Baba Yaga by $(not_buffed amount)% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at $max_stacks."
     },
     "effect_keys": [
         {
             "effect_string": "buff_upgrade,33,17845,1",
             "off_when_benched": true,
             "stacks_on_trigger": "debuff_applied",
+            "more_triggers": [
+                {
+                    "trigger": "area_changed",
+                    "action": {
+                        "type": "reset"
+                    }
+                }
+            ],
             "stacks_multiply": true,
             "max_stacks": 50,
-            "amount_updated_listeners": [
-                "hero_tags_changed",
-                "slot_changed"
-            ],
             "show_bonus": true
         }
     ],